Notuom/ytmd-obs-output/README.md

 5. Execute the `ytmd_output.bat` file (Windows) or `ytmd_output.sh` file (Linux / macOS).
 You should be able to do that by double-clicking it.
 6. To close the script, use CTRL+C or close the command prompt window.

 Steps 1 - 4 only have to be done once.
-After that, simply execute the relevant `ytmd_output` file and let it run while GPMDP and your streaming application are open.
+After that, simply execute the relevant `ytmd_output` file and let it run while YTMD and your streaming application are open.

 ## Adding the output to OBS Studio